superbox-dev/unipi-control/README.md

 ## TODO

-* Support Modbus RTU for extension modules (I don't have an extension).
+* Support Modbus RTU for extension modules (I don't have an extension)
-* Support analogue input/output (The implemented code is still untested).
+* Support analogue input/output (The implemented code is still untested)